The Spirit of the Ten Commandments according to MessiahGospel of Yeshua Messiah series . Popular Posts . Torah/Bible

 What is it, how do I know if I have a log in my eye?

-4 And we have such trust through Christ toward God.
-5 Not that we are sufficient of ourselves to think of anything as being from ourselves, but our sufficiency is from God, 6 who also made us sufficient as ministers of the new covenant, not of the letter but of the Spirit; for the letter kills, but the Spirit gives life.
+Such is the confidence that we have through Christ toward God.
+5 Not that we are sufficient in ourselves to claim anything as coming from us, but our sufficiency is from God, 6 who has made us sufficient to be ministers of a new covenant, not of the letter but of the Spirit.
+For the letter kills, but the Spirit gives life.

 This passage is a little tricky to understand.
 But if we remember that Paul is talking to a church of people who are being told that they can lose their eternal salvation found only in Messiah if they don’t obey the laws as the Jewish leaders have taught them, then we get a better understanding.
-Paul is not saying that each person can decide for themself what is best.
-That would be the exact opposite of everything we read in the entirety of the scriptures.
-But rather Paul, is saying, just as Christ said, seek first Yehovah and His Kingdom, and He will guide your heart and mind towards truth and understanding.
+Paul is not saying that each person can decide for themselves what is best.
+That would be the exact opposite of everything we read in the entirety of all scripture.
+But rather Paul, is saying, just as Messiah said, seek first Yehovah and His Kingdom, and He will guide your heart and mind towards truth and understanding.

 So, with these thoughts in mind, I decided to take a look at the ten commandments and really consider what the Spirit of the Law would be for each command.
 I wondered if I could find the answer in the teachings of Yeshua himself.
 So here is what I came up with.

 I will warn you the spirit of the law is actually more challenging in my mind that the letter of the law.